dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 Don't forget to add `/greeting/dbos` at the end of the URL.
 :::

-If you forget the URL, you can retrieve it by running `npx dbos-cloud app status`.
 Each time you refresh the page, the counter will go up by one.
 If you change the last part of the URL from `dbos` to another name like `/greeting/alice`, the counter will start at 1 for each new name.

 Congratulations, you've successfully deployed your first application to DBOS Cloud!
-You can manage and monitor it in the [cloud console](https://console.dbos.dev/).
+You can see your deployed app in the [cloud console](https://console.dbos.dev/) or in the cli by running `npx dbos-cloud app status`.

 ## Run the App Locally

-You can run this app on your machine.
-In order to do this you need to set up a [PostgreSQL](https://www.postgresql.org/) database to connect to.
+For development, debugging, testing, or a self-hosted deployment, here's how to run this app on your local machine.
+This section assumes you've already created an application folder as described in the last secion.

-### 1. Install Postgres or Use Docker
+### 1. Install Postgres or use Docker

+The app needs a [PostgreSQL](https://www.postgresql.org/) database to connect to.
 You can install Postgres on your system or launch it in a Docker container:

 <Tabs groupId="operating-systems">
 <TabItem value="mac" label="macOS">